lloeki/ex-mode/.github/CONTRIBUTING.md

 to speed up the merge of your PR, please contribute these tests
  - *note*: if you submit a PR but are unsure how to write tests, please begin your PR title with `[needs tests]`
 - Please use the [pull request template](PULL_REQUEST_TEMPLATE.md) as a guide for submitting your PR.
-- Include a `/cc` for @LongLiveCHIEF and @jazzpi the current maintainers

 ## Issues